TomasBivainis/blog-template/README.md

 </p>

 <p align="center">
-  This project offers a simple-to-use, minimalist blog template built with node.js.
+  Hyde is a simple-to-use, minimalist blog static site generator in Node.js and JavaScript.
 </p>

 ## Installation